 Different parts of the Act are coming into effect at different times.
 You can check the latest information on the Communities and Local Government Department website.

 Localism in Action - The South West Guide also provides a number of useful case studies, tools and tips from the South West of England.

 The 'Community Right to Bid' allows local community, voluntary bodies and parish councils to identify and nominate land and buildings that are important to them.
 These are known as assets of community value.
 Community assets could include a village shop, local pub, community centre or library but there are many other examples.
 These can be included on Dorset Council’s list of community assets providing certain legal requirements are met.
 The community right to bid is a legal right under the Localism Act, 2011 and The Assets of Community Value (England) Regulations, 2012.

 See further information about Assets of Community Value.

 You may wish to seek advice before nominating an Asset of Community Value.
 This is available from Dorset Council.
 ‘Locality’ have set up a my community rights website which includes advice and information for community groups considering making a nomination and/or making a bid.

 A nomination form must be completed for each asset to be nominated.
+You can also download a print friendly version of this nomination form.
 If you are unable to do this, please contact us and we will send a form to you.

 The map submitted must be ordnance survey compliant.
 Contact us if you don't have access to one.